Calibrations and Energy-Minimizing Mappings of Rank-1 Symmetric Spaces

-A natural extension of Theorem \ref{rpn_thm} to complex projective space would give lower bounds for the energy of mappings $F: (\C P^{N}, g_{0}) \rightarrow (M^{m},g)$ to Riemannian manifolds in terms of the infimum $A^{\star}$ of the areas of mappings $f:S^{2} \rightarrow M$ which represent the homotopy or homology class of $F_{*}(\C P^{1})$.
-However unlike the strong characterization of equality in Theorem \ref{rpn_thm}, basic properties of the energy functional and K\"ahler manifolds imply that in any such optimal result, the equality case must be broad enough to include any holomorphic mapping from $\C P^{N}$ to a compact K\"ahler manifold $(X,h)$ -- we will discuss this at the beginning of Section \ref{complexes} below.
-Also, although conformal deformations of the canonical metric give Riemannian metrics on $\C P^{N}$ for which the identity mapping is not a stable critical point of the energy functional, as with $\R P^{n}$, on $\C P^{N}$ the result of Lichnerowicz cited above also gives an infinite-dimensional family of metrics, obtained by K\"ahler deformations of the canonical metric, for which the identity is energy-minimizing in its homotopy class. \\
+A natural extension of Theorem \ref{rpn_thm} to complex projective space would give lower bounds for the $p$-energy of mappings $F: (\C P^{N}, g_{0}) \rightarrow (M^{m},g)$ in terms of the infimum $A^{\star}$ of the areas of mappings $f:S^{2} \rightarrow M$ which represent the homotopy or homology class of $F_{*}(\C P^{1})$, where $(M,g)$ is a Riemannian manifold.
+Unlike the strong characterization of equality in Theorem \ref{rpn_thm} however, basic properties K\"ahler manifolds imply that in any such optimal result, the equality case for the classical energy functional must be broad enough to include any holomorphic mapping from $\C P^{N}$ to a compact K\"ahler manifold -- we will explain this in detail at the beginning of Section \ref{complexes}.
+Also, although conformal deformations of the canonical metric give Riemannian metrics on $\C P^{N}$ for which the identity mapping is not a stable critical point of the energy functional, as with $\R P^{n}$, on $\C P^{N}$ Lichnerowicz's theorem cited above also gives an infinite-dimensional family of metrics, obtained by K\"ahler deformations of the canonical metric, for which the identity mapping is energy minimizing in its homotopy class. \\

-In Theorem \ref{cpn_thm} we will state and prove lower bounds for the $p$-energy of Lipschitz mappings $F:(\C P^{N},\widetilde{g}) \rightarrow (M,g)$, $p \geq 2$, where $(M,g)$ is a Riemannian manifold and $\widetilde{g}$ is any K\"ahler metric on $\C P^{N}$, which are analogous to Theorem \ref{rpn_thm} for $\R P^{n}$.
-This result generalizes an inequality for mappings of $\C P^{N}$ with its canonical metric in \cite[Theorem 3]{Cr1}.
-The full characterization of equality in Theorem \ref{cpn_thm} is somewhat technical and involves several partial results under weaker assumptions, but for the complex projective plane, this result implies that holomorphic mappings are essentially the only energy-minimizing maps of this type.
+In Theorem \ref{cpn_thm} we will state and prove lower bounds for the $p$-energy of Lipschitz mappings $F:(\C P^{N},g_{0}) \rightarrow (M,g)$, $p \geq 2$, where $(M,g)$ is a Riemannian manifold.
+The full characterization of equality in this result is somewhat technical and involves several partial results under weaker assumptions, but for the complex projective plane, our results imply that holomorphic mappings are essentially the only energy minimizing maps of this type.
 We record this in the following: